A trial in New York reveals narco control in Honduras

 But as Maradiaga’s accusations continue, laughter fades.
 There is an occasional whispered, “Wow.”
 People slowly shake their heads.
 Silence rolls over the spectators like fog.

 Maradiaga is just one more witness who, by the end of the trial, will have declared under oath that Honduras is a place where presidents solicit millionaire bribes from narcotraffickers and promise not to prosecute them.
 That Honduras is a place where the political elite perverts democracy and sends the police and army to shield narcos and execute their rivals.
 That Honduras is trapped in a criminal age.

 Seven months before the trial began, on March 1, 2019, the DEA tweeted photos of one of President Hernández’s visits to Washington.
 It celebrated the “continued partnership” between the agency and the president, through which they “work jointly to combat drug trafficking.”

-There was a cascade of incredulous responses: “Is this a joke?”
+There was a cascade of incredulous responses in Spanish, from Hondurans: “Is this a joke?”
 “This is a parallel universe!”
 “You should have captured him then and there.”
 Then, this observation: “Typical work by the DEA, working with some narcos to capture others.
 But sooner or later this one will fall.”

 On the last day of the second week of the trial against Tony Hernández, when proceedings had ended and the crowd had exited, the teenager from San Pedro Sula stood outside the Southern District of New York.
 He waved goodbye, gestured toward the courthouse and said, “See you again when they bring Juan Orlando.”